themaire/catalog/README.md

 Make sure you have the mariadb root password.
 You find it at the end of the Jeedom installation output.

 #3
-Change dir to this folder
+Change dir to the ust cloned repo's dir ( cd catalog ) and
-and
 Edit ./catalog/const.php and type your bdd password.